 - When asked for a specialisation, select ‘Cities, Migration, and Global Interdependence’.
 Studielink automatically directs you to uSis (Leiden University’s online application portal) within 2 or 3 working days.

 - In the online application portal, Leiden University will let you know whether you qualify for automatic admission and will guide you through all necessary steps to complete your registration, as well as informing you about what you have to do after applying.

-Note: you specifically need to mention your interest in the Cities, Migration and Global Interdependence general programme in your motivation letter.
+Note: you specifically need to mention your interest in the Cities, Migration and Global Interdependence general programme in the Questionnaire.